-Module 4: Essentials of Video Editing
+Module 5: Essentials of Video Editing

-- This module uses Lesson 5 in the Adobe Premiere Pro CS6 Classroom in a Book. - At this time, skip past Lesson 4 in the Adobe Premiere Pro CS6 Classroom in a Book. - Sidebar information in the lesson (yellow boxes) can be used as appropriate - Please note, certain sections of the book have been dropped to conserve time.
+- This module uses Lesson 5 in the Adobe Premiere Pro CC Classroom in a Book. - You may wish to skip past Lesson 4 in the Adobe Premiere Pro CC Classroom in a Book and begin with this lesson first. - Sidebar information in the lesson (yellow boxes) can be used as appropriate - Please note, certain sections of the book have been dropped to conserve time.
 Please teach only the headings listed here.